justMoritz/sector-based-3d-engine/README.md

 ## Current TODO: list:

-- Floor texture:
+✅ Floor texture:
-  - Fix Looking up and down
+  ✅ Fix Looking up and down
-  - Fix sector height change
+  ✅ Fix sector height change
+👩🏼‍💻 Re-implement Sprite rendering (possibly via intersection method)

 - Refactor checkSectors function
 - Rethink variable scope of some variables
-- Re-implement Sprite rendering (possibly via intersection method)
 - Fisheye correction is still a bit wonky

+#### Level Editor (TODO:)
+- Grid (with 0.125 grid size?)
+- User interaction as follows:
+  1. levels consist of sectors
+  2. clicking a sector will enable a right-side context menu where to edit *floor height+tex, ceiling height+tex,*
+  3. sectors consist of walls (maybe with normals?)
+    - clicking a sector ALSO will make points movable
+  4. Walls are drawn as continuous polygons:
+    - i.e. click, make points, points automatically connect.
+    - level editor parses out each two lines into individual walls
+    - left-clicking a wall will show a context menu where to set the *portal, walltex, textXsample, texYsample*
+    - right-clicking a wall will add another point to the polygon
+  5. Sprite mode.
+In this mode,
+     -  click anywhere to place a sprite
+     -  left-clicking a sprite brings up context menu where to set sprite texture, velocity, and just about anything else we can image